 The female-only space will allow women to feel “comfortable,” and offers a range of social activities including Karaoke.

-Rabat – A soon to be opened, an unprecedented project in Morocco is drawing nationwide attention.
+Rabat – A soon to be opened women only cafe, an unprecedented project in Morocco is drawing nationwide attention.
 For the first time in the North African country, women will have a unique space, where both men and cameras are banned.

 A wave of comments has swept social media since banners advertising the place appeared in public spaces in the city of Tetouan, northern Morocco.

 Flower Cafe, set to open its doors for the first time next week is a platform where only women and girls are allowed.

 Oumaima Ahrif, an employee in charge of the coffee shop told Morocco World News, “It is 100% women space.”

 “Even the staff hired to work at the cafe will be women,” she added.